Psychiatric Technician (Aide)

 San Joaquin Delta College

 Graduates of the one-year certificate psychiatric technician program at San Joaquin Delta College have received the training to work in various mental health care facilities.
-They will also be prepared to sit for the Licensed Psychiatric Technician exam in the state of California.
+They will also be prepared to sit for the Licensed Psychiatric Technician exam in California.
 With an excellent job outlook, graduates can find employment at state corrections, community services, and developmental centers.

 • Location: Stockton, CA